-Community engagement at the Deer Trail Project is managed directly by the Company, with stakeholder relations expanding through contributions to community events, sponsorships, and in some initiatives where employees are also engaged in smaller community activities.
+Community engagement at the Deer Trail Project is managed directly by the Company, with stakeholder relations expanding through contributions to community events, sponsorships and certain initiatives where employees engage in smaller community activities.
+Community engagement efforts provide Deer Trail Project team members with opportunities to explain project strategy and performance, while receiving feedback and guidance on matters of importance to stakeholders, allowing for the consideration of stakeholder interests.